cjuniorfox/retropie-crt/README.md

 * The automated tool will install all the files needed.
 Then finishes, a new option will be available from the Emulationstation's Retropie option menu called 'RETROPIE-CRT'.It isn't, will be needed to restart the Emulationstation.
 * A new option will be available from the Emulationstation's Retropie option menu called 'RETROPIE-CRT'.
 To enable the CRT display settings, go to that option and enable the desired display mode between 625 50Hz (aka PAL), 525 60Hz (aka NTSC) or switch back to HDMI mode choosing HDTV.

-Important: Don't plug the Raspberry into the CRT display before applying the configuration unless knowing if your set it's capable to handle HDTV signals, with the risk of harming the set deflection circuitry if you do so.
+Important: Don't plug the Raspberry into the CRT display before applying the configuration unless you know your set is capable of handling HDTV signals, with the risk of harming the set deflection circuitry if you do so.

 ## Configuring the CRT Television modes.